 Also, please note the following:

-- Your insurance agent has the capability to view all of your submitted interim reports online.
+- Your insurance agent has the capability to view all of your submitted payroll reports online.

 - You can stop and save a report midway through completion so that you can return to it later.